wikki01/cxd/README.md

 It can be useful to segment cache files for specific commands.
 A simple and ergonomic way to do this is to set aliases.

-For example, imagine you want two separate cache files, one for play and one for work.
+For example, imagine you want two separate cache files, one for playing media and one for building executables.

 Then you can add the following to your `.bashrc`, `.zshrc`, or equivalent.
 ```sh